-It’s not the big celebration on Paddy’s Day or the fuss and and the party that make us all proud to be Irish but the day-to-day occurrences that remind us how lucky we are to come from a small country with a big personality.
+It’s not the big celebration on Paddy’s Day or the fuss and the party that make us all proud to be Irish but the day-to-day occurrences that remind us how lucky we are to come from a small country with a big personality.

 1. Reading Seamus Heaney’s poetry on a subway poster

 You’re in a rush, sick to death of the snow and just wanting to get through the journey home and relax.
 You happen to glance up from your book as you struggle to keep your balance in a packed car, still avoiding eye contact with everybody around you.
 Just in front of you, plastered on the car wall, is a poem from Seamus Heaney.
-As you read through the words, you forget the hustle and bustle around you, almost forget to look for your stop, as you think of the ways in which our countryman’s way with words has spread all over the world.
+As you read the words, you forget the hustle and bustle around you, almost forget to look for your stop, as you think of the ways in which our countryman’s way with words has spread all over the world.